 Although roast beef is their claim to fame, it turns out their chicken recipe is also a hit!
 Since March of 1986, Rick Waskey and Chris Merrill have been serving up sliced, smoked, roast beef sandwiches at the Virginia Beach oceanfront to happy customers.
 With their roast beef reputation unmatched, their fried chicken is definitely something you'll also want to try.

-A quiet, modern, restaurant with a comfortable feel.
+This is a quiet, modern, restaurant with a comfortable feel.
+Not only do they have a wide selection of beers, but they're also reasonably priced with generous portions of food.
 We highly recommend the southern fried chicken sandwich tossed in their signature wing sauce.

 A sleek, modern venue serving up locally-sourced American cuisine.
+This is perfect for that romantic date night you keep hoping for!
 Every Wednesday their special includes a glass of pinot noir and fried chicken entree for $22.
 You can't beat it!

-A Southern-style restaurant and bar in Ghent serving up southern comfort food.
-Enjoy their Nashville Hot Chickendinner or deviled eggs with a signature cocktail in hand on their rooftop patio.
-Comfort food just warms the soul.
+This Southern-style restaurant and bar in Ghent serves up southern comfort food.
+Enjoy their Nashville Hot Chicken dinner or deviled eggs with a signature cocktail in hand on their rooftop patio.
+Comfort food just warms the soul, right?

 It may seem like a pretty daunting task, but frying chicken at home isn't so hard after all!
 Check out this super simple recipe!
 Serve it up with some baked beans, biscuits, corn pudding, coleslaw, black-eyed peas, or mac-n-cheese.